 If the results come back that the mole or spot is cancerous, depending on the type of cancer and the location, there are a few different procedures that might take place: liquid nitrogen destruction, electrodessication and curettage, excision or Mohs surgery.

-Liquid nitrogen, also described ad “freezing,” is a simple and fast in office procedure aimed at destroying superficial cancerous or pre-cancerous lesions.
+Liquid nitrogen, also described ad “freezing,” is a simple and fast in office procedure aimed at getting rid of superficial cancerous or pre-cancerous lesions.
 These sites will become red, may get a superficial blister and then scab and heal over the next 7-10 days.

 Electrodessication and curettage is more involved than freezing is another common method of treating superficial skin cancers.
 Using a scraping technique, the physician will scrape the cancerous tissue until he or she feels normal surrounding and deep skin tissue.
 The wound is then burned with the cautery tool to stop bleeding and improve clearance of the cancerous tissue.
 The wound is covered with Vaseline and a bandage and is left to heal over the next 2 weeks.